New to Kendo UI for jQuery? Download free 30-day trial

 • With the upcoming R3 2023 release, the fonts will no longer be delivered with the Telerik and Kendo UI themes.
 To continue using the font icons, you must add a separate CDN reference to the font icons stylesheet.

-Kendo UI R1 2022 introduces new rendering for several components.
-As the new rendering implementation is an ongoing effort, there may be slight changes and touch-ups after the release.
+Kendo UI R1 2022 introduces new rendering for some of the components.
+As the new rendering implementation is an ongoing effort, changes and touch-ups can occur after the release.

 The new rendering will cover the entire list of the Kendo UI web components.

-Larger visual updates like these can have implications in the form of visual regressions which can appear when upgrading from a version prior to R1 2022.
+Larger visual updates like these can have implications in the form of visual regressions which can appear when upgrading from a version before R1 2022.

-The team have caught and resolved many visual regression issues while getting ready for R1 2022.
+The team have caught and resolved most of the visual regression issues while getting ready for R1 2022.
 However, it is possible that some additional post-release problems occur.
 The team will address all issues as quickly as possible and will continue to push out updates with fixes to the themes and components after the R1 2022 release.

 What Is the Reason behind These Changes?